vinsol-spree-contrib/spree_admin_roles_and_access/README.md

 From Admin end, there is a role menu in configuration tab(admin end).
 A new Role can be added and its corresponding permissions can also be selected there.
-Permission to be choosen can be made only with rails console or a ruby script.
+Permission to be chosen can be made only with rails console or a ruby script.

 Types of Permission